CeleritasCelery/coredumped/content/post/implementing-a-safe-garbage-collector-in-rust.md

 ## Why use garbage collection? {#why-use-garbage-collection}

-virtually all non-trivial programs need some way to reuse memory.
+Virtually all non-trivial programs need some way to reuse memory.
 Rust does this by tracking every allocation statically to determine when it's no longer in use.
 However, this system is not flexible enough for some applications.
 In these cases Rust gives you [Rc](https://doc.rust-lang.org/std/rc/struct.Rc.html), the reference counting cell.
 This cell tracks the number of owners of a piece of memory at runtime.
 Reference counting has the advantage that is relatively easy to implement and integrates seamlessly with non-rc code.
 However, it also has two big downsides: It's slower[^fn:1] and it can't detect cyclic data (which lisp is full of).
 For these reasons (and others) dynamic languages often use garbage collection (GC) to manage data.

 ## Why is GC hard? {#why-is-gc-hard}

-In his book _crafting interpreters_ Robert Nystrom has a whole [section](http://craftinginterpreters.com/garbage-collection.html#garbage-collection-bugs) dedicated to some of the "nasty bugs" you can have in a garbage collector.
+In his book _Crafting Interpreters_ Robert Nystrom has a whole [section](http://craftinginterpreters.com/garbage-collection.html#garbage-collection-bugs) dedicated to some of the "nasty bugs" you can have in a garbage collector.
 The problem lies in identifying all objects that are accessible in the heap.
 Once you have an object you know is live, it's fairly easy to trace through anything it points to and find other live data.
 But how do you find the pointers that don't have anything pointing to them?
 These pointers are problematically scattered across the stack or stored in machine registers.
 If you miss even one you open yourself up to memory unsafety.

 ### How does Emacs solve this problem? {#how-does-emacs-solve-this-problem}

 Emacs (and many C based GC implementations) solves this by recognizing that the stack is just a block of memory[^fn:2].
-If an object can't be reach from the stack, it can't be reached at all.
+If an object can't be reached from the stack, it can't be reached at all.
 So when garbage collection is triggered, they will dump all registers to the stack and scan the it for anything that "looks like" a pointer.
-I say looks like because we can't _actually_ know if something is pointer or a number in range of a pointer.
+I say looks like because we can't _actually_ know if something is a pointer or a number in the range of a pointer.
 There is no type information in the hardware.
 So anything that might be a pointer is treated as a pointer and traced.
 However because we aren't sure, we can't move any of the gc data.
 In my implementation we are building a "precise" collector that knows exactly what's a pointer and what's not.
 That rules out blind stack scanning.

 ### Let's start from the beginning {#let-s-start-from-the-beginning}